primer/react/contributor-docs/adrs/adr-019-responsive-values.md

 ### Impact

-- Use of the `useResponsiveValue` hook should be deprecated and discouraged
+- Use of the `useResponsiveValue` hook is discouraged in cases where layout is dependent on the value of a prop
 - Usage of `useResponsiveValue` should migrate to data attributes, ideally using the `getResponsiveAttributes` helper
 - Storybook stories that use responsive values should follow the practices and format outlined above
-- We should update both our internal ESLint config and plugin to discourage use of `useResponsiveValue`

 The following components are impacted by this ADR: